 Unity through Knowledge Fund (UKF)

-This practice comprises of an initiative to counter brain drain and encourage the return and reintegration of expatriate nationals with skills and knowledge by connecting researchers and professionals in the origin country with their expatriate counterparts overseas and by facilitating long-term research and return in the country of origin.
+This practice is an initiative to counter brain drain and encourage the return and reintegration of skilled expatriates by connecting researchers and professionals in the country of origin with their expatriate counterparts overseas and by facilitating long-term research in the country of origin.

 - Responsible Organizations: Ministry of Science, Education and Sports (MSES), Republic of Croatia (Government)